Extra-Creativity/OpenGLFramework/README.md

 + `using enum`.

++ ...

-Those methods are trivial compared to other parts, and will not or only very slightly affect performance, so you can substitute them easily with C++17 code.
+Those methods are trivial compared to other parts, and will not or only very slightly affect performance, so you can substitute them relatively easily with C++17 code.
+But we recommend you to use C++20 to save that bother.

 ### <span id="cpp17">C++17</span>